-As of December 31, 2014, we have nearly 60 sales and distribution professionals, with an average of approximately 17 years of industry experience.
-Our Managing Director of Sales, who has been with MNA since 1993, oversees 13 direct institutional and regional sales representatives.
-Our Managing Director of Regional Sales, Managing Director of Intermediary Distribution, and Managing Director of Portfolio Strategies Group, who have respectively been with MNA for 16, 5 and 25 years, report to our Managing Director of Sales and help to manage our various sales and service representatives.
-Specifically, our direct national sales representatives cover large, multiple state territories prospecting large plans, our direct regional sales representatives focus on servicing individual and middle market institutional business opportunities, our regional service representatives focus on servicing retirement plan advisors and wealth management advisors, key account representatives and a sales representative who focuses on third party distribution.
+As of December 31, 2015, we have nearly 60 sales and distribution professionals, with an average of approximately 18 years of industry experience.
+Our Managing Director of Sales, who has been with us since 1993, oversees 13 direct institutional and regional sales representatives.
+Our Managing Director of Regional Sales and Managing Director of Intermediary Distribution, who have respectively been with us for 17 and 6 years, report to our Managing Director of Sales and help to manage our various sales and service representatives.
+Specifically, our direct national sales representatives cover large, multiple state territories prospecting large plans.
+Our direct regional sales representatives cover smaller territories and pursue both individual and middle market institutional business opportunities, and our regional service representatives focus on servicing individual and small institutional clients.
+Our Intermediary Channel includes external and internal wholesalers, separately covering retirement plan advisors and wealth management advisors, and key account representatives.
 Lastly, we have Portfolio Strategists who are primarily responsible for consultant relations.

 Sales representatives have different areas of focus in terms of client type, product and vehicle, but are highly knowledgeable about the investment markets, our investment process and our product and service offerings, so as to lessen the need for our research department personnel to assist in bringing new relationships on board.
 Our sales representatives are responsible for generating new business as well as maintaining existing business.
 Referrals are an important source of new business in both our direct and intermediary marketing efforts.
-To assist the sales representatives, we have over 50 service professionals who are responsible for responding to client requests and questions.
+To assist the sales representatives, we have over 30 service professionals who are responsible for responding to client requests and questions.

 Our separate accounts are primarily distributed by direct sales representatives that market to individuals and institutions in defined territories within North America.
 Our regional sales representatives form separate account relationships with high net worth individuals that own businesses, sit on boards of endowments or foundations, or are generally well-connected in their communities, and leverage those relationships to obtain middle market, institutional separate account business.
 Our high net worth and middle market separate account clients also often use the consultative services of our Client Analytics Group, which includes a variety of planning services.
-Our regional sales representatives focus more on large institutional mandates across the U.S. We obtain a smaller portion of our separate account business through our external and internal wholesalers, who work with intermediaries, including national brokerage firm representatives and independent financial advisors working with high net worth individuals, and unaffiliated registered investment advisor platforms that select our strategies for inclusion in their investment programs.
+Our regional sales representatives focus more on large institutional mandates across the United States.
+We obtain a smaller portion of our separate account business through our external and internal wholesalers, who work with intermediaries, including national brokerage firm representatives and independent financial advisors working with high net worth individuals, and unaffiliated registered investment advisor platforms that select our strategies for inclusion in their investment programs.

 Our mutual funds and collective investment trusts are distributed through intermediaries, platforms and investment consultants, as well as direct to institutional clients.
 Our internal and external wholesale professionals are focused on distributing through retirement plan advisors who work with defined contribution plans, as well as through brokers and advisors who work with retail clients.
-Our consultant relations specialists are dedicated to building relationships with investment consultants and our platform sales representative is focused on identifying new platform or sub-advisory opportunities.
+Our consultant relations specialists are dedicated to building relationships with investment consultants.
 The primary responsibilities of these individuals are to educate consultants, platform providers and advisors on our investment products and process and to ensure our products are among those considered for placement within mutual fund advisory programs, on platforms' approved lists and in active searches conducted by consultants.
 Our direct institutional and regional sales representatives also contribute to mutual fund and collective investment trust distribution through sales and servicing of fund vehicles to large market retirement plan sponsors and institutions.